 Coverage Gap Stage (Donut Hole): In the coverage gap, you’re responsible for a higher percentage of your drug costs.
 That’s why it’s called a “gap.”
 During this time, you’ll usually pay 25% of the plan’s costs for brand name and generic drugs.

-Catastrophic Coverage Stage: If your out-of-pocket prescription drug costs reach $7,050, you’ll be in the catastrophic coverage stage through the end of the year.
+Catastrophic Coverage Stage: If your out-of-pocket prescription drug costs reach $7,400 in 2023, you’ll be in the catastrophic coverage stage through the end of the year.
 You’ll have lower out-of-pocket costs than you did in the coverage gap.
 And you may be eligible for extra benefits.

 What are prescription drug tiers?